THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Finally, Frido and Vishnu took us to a French play.
 Of course, we didn’t understand much, but the play was a bit weird anyway.
-We had crepes (as a indulgent dinner) and then headed back to our apartment.
-While in Paris, we are staying with my cousins – Joelle (1st generation), Valerie (2nd generation), and Julien (3rd generation and 4 years old).
-They have been so hospitable to us, and we are happy to have a place to stay for free, since we are unemployeed you know!
+We had crepes (as an indulgent dinner) and then headed back to our apartment.

 We spent the morning walked around Champs-Élysées and Tuileries Garden, which is the area between the Arc de Triomphe and the Louvre.
-Fortunately we have been to Paris before (this is my 5th trip and David’s 3rd) so we don’t have to do the obligatory tourist destinations like the Louvre and Eiffel Tower.
+Since we’ve been to Paris so many times, we don’t have to do the obligatory tourist destinations like the Louvre and Eiffel Tower.
 Instead, we behaved like Parisians and enjoyed the beautiful day.

-In addition, another distant cousin, who I had never met before, lives in Paris now, after growing up in Brazil.
+In addition to Valerie, another distant cousin, who I had never met before, lives in Paris now, after growing up in Brazil.
 He asked to meet with us.
 Bruno is my 5th cousin, and in the branch that moved to Brazil while my branch moved to Louisiana.
-Bruno is an architect, and we were treated to a wonderful private architecture tour of the Marais neighborhood.
+He is an architect, and we were treated to a wonderful private architecture tour of the Marais neighborhood.
 Bruno showed us the oldest building in Paris, as well as an underground cellar, which has a tunnel connecting it to the river.
 He also took us to beautiful old mansions that now serve other functions – such as the Archives Nationales.
-Finally, we stopped for pastries at a Jewish patisserie.

-We had a simple dinner at Valerie’s house tonight, and are catching up on internet and making plans for Amsterdam!
+We had a simple dinner at Valerie’s house tonight, and are catching up on the internet and making plans for our next destination: Amsterdam!
+As always, there’s plenty of stuff left for the next time we come to enjoy Parisian culture.
 Our train is tomorrow at 12:25 pm, so we get to have a slow morning.
-I hope you are enjoying our non-boat related posts!